ATLief/simple-slices/ssrun.1.man.md

 # NAME

-ssrun - program to do something
+ssrun - utility to execute commands with various priorities

 # SYNOPSIS